NickToony/cs-topdown/README.md

 You can also see all active servers [here](http://gameservers.nick-hope.co.uk/game/view/1).

 ## Server Hosting
 The server module may be ran with either no GUI (default), or a simple text-based GUI.
-Alternatively, you can host a server using the game client on platforms that support it (all except HTML).
+Alternatively, you can host a server within the game client on platforms that support it (all except HTML).

 [Server Config Documentation](SERVERCONFIG.md)